Friends, I made yogurt! Coconut yogurt to be exact.

 - SEE NOTES ABOVE FOR MORE TIPS!
-It's important to select a coconut milk that's creamy and smooth (not grainy or clumpy) to ensure that the yogurt is creamy and smooth.
-My favorite brands are: Thai Kitchen full fat and Whole Foods 365 full fat (BPA-free), which both offer organic options.
-Native Forest (BPA-free) isn't as creamy, but it still makes tasty yogurt.
-I would not recommend Trader Joe's (BPA-free), which was recently reformulated and is now chunky/grainy.
-The recommended brands' full-fat coconut milks (and coconut cream) also work well for coconut whipped cream!
+It’s important to select a coconut milk that’s creamy and smooth (not grainy or clumpy) to ensure that the yogurt is creamy and smooth.
+Our favorite brands are: Savoy Coconut Cream, Aroy-D Coconut Milk, and Whole Foods 365 full fat (BPA-free).
+Native Forest Full Fat (BPA-free) isn’t as creamy, but it still makes tasty yogurt.
+We would not recommend Trader Joe’s (BPA-free), which was recently reformulated and is now chunky/grainy.

 - Shake your coconut milk well.
-Then open and pour into a clean, dry glass jar or bowl.
-I like this one from Weck.
-Sometimes the coconut milk is separated, so I take a whisk and get it completely smooth.
+Then open and pour into a clean, sterilized, dry glass jar or bowl.
+You can easily sterilize clean jars by rinsing throughly with boiling water and letting dry completely.
+Just let them cool back down to room temperature before adding ingredients.
+For jars, I like this one from Weck.
+Sometimes the coconut milk is separated, so after adding it to the jar, I stir with a whisk to get it completely smooth.

 - Empty your probiotic capsules (see brand recommendations below) into the yogurt and (important:) use a wooden or plastic spoon to stir, not metal, as a metal spoon can react negatively with the probiotics.
 Stir until creamy and smooth, pushing the probiotic up against the side with your spoon to evenly disperse.

 - Cover the mixture with cheesecloth (or a very thin, clean dish towel – something that lets air in but keeps bugs out) and secure with a rubber band.